 Sometimes the Authority will fund outlays for a particular purpose from both restricted (e.g., restricted bond or grant proceeds) and unrestricted resources.
-In order to calculate the amounts to report as restricted - net position and unrestricted - net position in the government-wide and proprietary fund financial statements, a flow assumption must be made about the order in which the resources are considered to be applied.
+In order to calculate the amounts to report as restricted - net position and unrestricted - net position in the Authority financial statements, a flow assumption must be made about the order in which the resources are considered to be applied.
 It is the Authority's policy to consider restricted - net position to have been depleted before unrestricted - net position is applied.